family Activities

 Homework: To submit the Stations of the Cross for a Family Activity, answer the questions below.

-CHILDREN IN FIRST RECONCILIATION/FIRST COMMUNION
+CHILDREN IN FIRST COMMUNION class

 Children who will make their First Communion this year can join Fr.
 Riley in taking a close-up look at what happens on the altar, and reflect on the Eucharistic miracle that takes place at each Mass.
 To find this video log into your Formed account, go to Programs > The Sacraments > Presence: The Mystery of the Eucharist > Presence for Children - The Mystery of the Eucharist